All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 Lessons and Milestones

-There is not much to say about lessons and milestones.
+There is not much to say about tutorials and milestones.
 Each Lesson includes Links and Exercises.

 Each Milestone includes an Objective and a snapshot of the referential solution, at the stage

 after that milestone.
-They are just appropriate units of separation for their own course types.
+They are just appropriate units of separation for their own training types.

 Our content is intentionally and obligatory narrative.
 Fine-tuned learning sequences are